June 30, 2025

 Information provided by Colerne & Lyneham HIVEs

-Northern Ireland: XL Bully type digs are now a restricted breed in Northern Ireland
+Northern Ireland: XL Bully type dogs are now a restricted breed in Northern Ireland

 XL Bully type dogs are now a restricted breed in Northern Ireland.